 In some cases, the Wadjet Eye was seen as the healed eye of the falcon god Horus.
 According to the myths, Horus’ eye was plucked out or injured by his evil uncle Set, the god of chaos and the desert regions.
 The eye was later restored by Thoth, god of wisdom, time and knowledge.
 Horus’ restored eye thus became the Wadjet Eye.

-Wadjet and the Eye of Ra
+Wadjet and the Eye of Horus/ Eye of Ra

 As the “Eye of Ra”, Wadjet was sometimes depicted as a lion-headed deity with a sun disk and cobra atop her head.

 Together with the vulture goddess of Upper Egypt, Nekhbet, Wadjet was known as the “Two Ladies”.
 She also had the epithet the “Lady of Imet”.
 This stems from her worship place at Imet in the Nile Delta.
 At Imet, Wadjet, Horus and the fertility god Min formed the triad of Imet.